-Business processes are the things we need to do, the tasks that we must perform day to day to keep the business running.
-Business Process mapping technique is a way to visually represents a step-by-step guide to show the successive steps that are needed to complete a single process.
+Business processes are the things we need to do, the tasks that we must perform day today to keep the business running.
+The business Process mapping technique is a way to visually represents a step-by-step guide to show the successive steps that are needed to complete a single process.

-They can be used to simply document a process for employee reference when completing a task, or it can help improve business by highlighting things that might benefit from a change.
+They can be used to simply document a process for employee reference when completing a task, or they can help improve business by highlighting things that might benefit from a change.

 In their most basic form, process maps can be designed on a big piece of paper with post-it notes used to demonstrate a workflow process.